-Drive belts should be inspected at the 30 month or 30,000 mile intervals and replaced at 60 month or 60,000 mile intervals.
+Drive belts certainly last longer than they used to, but they don't last forever.
+That's why they should be inspected at the 30 month or 30,000 mile intervals and replaced at 60 month or 60,000 mile intervals.
 If inspection reveals that any of the belts is cracked, frayed or worn, they should be replaced.
 Proper belt tension, for both new and used belts, must be observed.
 Refer to the service manual for vehicle-specific belt tension information.
 Most Subaru vehicle employ sliding-bolt adjusters, which makes drive belt adjustment simple and precise.